tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 ```

-#TASK 2.5: Add the Ouput and input components inside the app.callback decorator.
+## TASK 2.4 Add the Ouput and input components inside the app.callback decorator.

 - Place to add @app.callback Decorator